-Fishway and Enumeration Facility Upgrade.
 In the course of developing a Klickitat Subbasin Anadromous Fish Master Plan, the Yakama Nation, the NPCC and BPA determined that fishway improvements would be useful for resource management irrespective of the ultimate contents of the master plan.
-Accordingly, the L/PA assisted YKFP and BPA staff in developing environmental review documents necessary for federal, state and local decisions on fishway and adult enumeration facility development.
+Accordingly, the L/PA continued to assist YKFP and BPA staff in developing environmental review documents necessary for federal, state and local decisions on fishway and adult enumeration facility development.